cbonoz/kiva21/README.md

 TiVa
 ---

-TiVa is a crypto-powered application to connect lenders with individuals and businesses in need.
+TiVa is a crypto-powered application inspired by Kiva.org for giving microloans for individuals and businesses in need.

 Built for the Kiva 2021 hackathon.

+<b>Note this project is currently for demo purposes and would require additional implementation to be production ready.</b>

 Key value props:
 1. Discover charities and businesses to give support from your TV.